chrispaynter/architecture/Microservices/My Overview.md

 ## In-process Communication

 - Two software components running inside the same process.
+- Running on the same platform / language.
-- Both can communicate together freely.
+- Both can communicate directly
-- Limitations are determined by the access controls available in the language
+- Communication limitations are determined by the access controls available in the language.

 ## Intra-process Communication

+- Two software components running in separate processes
+- These processes might be on the same machine.
+  - Communication possibilities dependent on the OS
+  - For example,
+- They might also be on separate machines, potentially on different continents.

 # Sharing Code